MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-analysis-services.md

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"

-SQL Server Analysis Services uses Windows authentication only, but you can set properties on the connection string to pass in a specific user name and password.
+SQL Server Analysis Services uses Windows authentication only.
+Basic authentication and anonymous authentication can be used if HTTP access is enabled through MSMDPUMP.dll, as explained in the article [Configure HTTP Access to Analysis Services on IIS 8.0](/analysis-services/instances/configure-http-access-to-analysis-services-on-iis-8-0).
+Refer to [Step 3: Configure IIS authentication](/analysis-services/instances/configure-http-access-to-analysis-services-on-iis-8-0#bkmk_auth) for details on how to configure supported authentication methods for Analysis Services over HTTP.

 ::: moniker-end